WiseGuru/Community-Digital-Garden-Docs/syntax-and-style-guide.md

 ```
 </div>

-Paragraphs must be separated with a full line break.

-{: .tip-title}
+{: .warning-title}
 > This is the title
 >
-> This is the first paragraph
->
-> This is the second paragraph
+> This is the text.

+Paragraphs must be separated with a full line break.

 <div class="code-example" markdown="1">
 ```